mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 For instance, the ngresizable component violates a practice from the styleguide:

-- It uses component as an attribute.
+- It uses a component as an attribute.
 This is a practice which violation is acceptable in this specific case because of implementation details of the component.

 *Note that using `ng` as prefix of selector for your directives/components is not recommended because of possible collisions with components coming from Google.*